-7.1 Appendix 1: EBVS document for colleges: Quality assurance (separate document)

-7.2 Appendix 2: EBVS document for colleges: Knowledge skills and competency (separate document)

-7.3 Appendix 3: Model reference letter (separate document)

-7.4 Appendix 4: Examination Honour Code
+- 7.1 Appendix 1: EBVS document for colleges: Quality assurance (separate document) - 7.2 Appendix 2: EBVS document for colleges: Knowledge skills and competency (separate document) - 7.3 Appendix 3: Model reference letter (separate document) - 7.4 Appendix 4: Examination Honour Code

-7.5 Appendix 5: Training Programme Description for acquiring Add-on title of Veterinary Radiation Oncologist

 The contents of the ECVDI® Theoretical and Practical examinations are confidential.
 You are prohibited from divulging any information about the questions, images, or case material included in the ECVDI® Theoretical and Practical Examination to anyone during or after the examination.
 For the Practical examination this includes discussion of format of cases, such as number of images, types of images, "hidden" views or supplemental studies presented to you.
 Your description of the case, medical management, or final diagnosis may not be discussed with anyone.
-For the Theoretical examination, use of any electronic devices during the examination other than those provided to you by ECVDI[®] is strictly prohibited and will be considered a violation of the honour code.
+For the Theoretical examination, use of any electronic devices during the examination other than those provided to you by ECVDI® is strictly prohibited and will be considered a violation of the honour code.
 Your confidentiality is required in order to ensure each candidate an equal opportunity to pass the examination.
 If any candidate is thought to be in violation of the Honour Code, a detailed report with charges of the violation will be sent to the ECVDI® Executive Committee for action.
 A candidate found to be in violation of the Honour Code by Executive Committee will have their examination results nullified.
 All candidates must read and sign the following statement prior to participating in the examination: I have read and understand the ECVDI® Honour Code.
 I agree to keep the contents of the ECVDI® Examination confidential.
 I agree to report any inappropriate discussions or actions I observe to the Examination Committee.
 I will not provide assistance to, nor accept assistance from anyone during the examination.